wduquette/endarkening/src/start.md

 Founding of the Free City of Pognor by members of the Baklahvite Clan.

+## 2D.
+Origin of the House of Han

+Darkworld Slavers climb the Great Chasm and begin regular raids into the Vales of the North Rim Mountains burning villages and capturing townsfolk until pub owner Rudyard Tarvis (known locally as "The Hand" by his serving wenches and more than a few disgruntled husbands) organizes construction and manning of the Rim Towers to keep watch on the Chasm.
+As a result, the raids cease.
+As his popularity and power grows, Rudyard's many illegitimate offspring around the countryside start calling themselves "The People of the Hand".
+Which after a time was shortened to "The Han".
+In later years, those few who escaped Darkworld without surname or pedigree would ofttimes take up the name Han as well.

 ## 1B.
 Escape of Todd and Flora Han

 Todd and Flora Han escape the Darkworld by ascending the Great Chasm in a